sigasi/sigasi_insights/content/screencasts/vscode_extension.md

 # Sigasi extension for VS Code

-It is Sigasi’s mission to make you better HDL design and verification engineers.
+It is Sigasi's mission to make you better HDL design and verification engineers.
 You all have more important things to do than struggling with the complicated syntax and semantics of